jaygurnani/CheckoutInterview/CheckoutInterview/README.md

 ```

 ## Assumptions Made
+- No need for `async` code and can be improved later.
 - Interaction with the API is done by `merchantId`.
 With this flow it means the merchant always get a static URL to use.
 - A cursor is returned so that the merchant can reconcillate the existing data. `Null` is returned for the cursor if we are on the last item.
-- The Merchant does not need the full credit card number on the response and so we mask it and assume all credit cards have 12+ digits
+- The Merchant does not need the full credit card number on the response and so we mask it and assume all credit cards have 12+ digits.
 - Only 4 currencies can currently be used right now.
-- Unit test only written for the Service layer
+- Unit test only written for the Service layer.
+- Given/When/Then structure used for unit testing.

 ## Going beyond
-- Application intially seeds the database and so we can instantly test the code
+- Application intially seeds the database and so we can instantly test the code.
-- Swagger UI is hooked up for testing
+- Swagger UI is hooked up for testing.
 - Credit card validation is done using a 3rd party library.
 Invalid credit cards numbers will be rejected.
 - Cursor is returned so the merchant can see what records are next in the database.
+- Basic Inversion control is completed and injected via .NET framework.
+- Using `Stylecop` to help with C# code styling.

 ## Sample Response
 ### Get Request